 What parents need to know

-Parents need to know that Patricia McCormick's award-winning novel in verse, Sold, is the story of Lakshmi, a 13-year-old girl from a poor village in rural Nepal, who is sold into prostitution by her stepfather.
+Parents need to know that Patricia McCormick's award-winning novel in verse, Sold, is the story of Lakshmi, a 13-year-old girl from a poor village in rural Nepal, who is sold into sex work by her stepfather.
 Lakshmi, thinking she is going to a job as a housemaid, is innocent of what lies ahead until she arrives at Happiness House, a brothel in India.
 Held captive until she can pay off the ever-increasing debt owed by her family, she risks everything for a chance to escape.
 The storyline is intense and disturbing but never sensationalized.
 Sold (originally published in 2006) was a National Book Award finalist, a Quill Award winner, and an American Library Association Top Ten Best Book for Young Adults.
 It was adapted for a film starring Gillian Anderson and David Arquette, released in the United States in 2016.

 - Parents say

 - Kids say

 What's the story?

 SOLD is the story of 13-year-old Lakshmi, who lives in a tiny village in Nepal with her mother, baby brother, and stepfather.
 Lakshmi's family is poor, owing in part to her stepfather's gambling habit.
 But she goes to school, has a beloved pet goat, and imagines what her life will be like when she marries a local boy named Krishna.
 It's an innocent life, so innocent she can’t imagine what awaits her as she travels with her new "Auntie" and then "Uncle Husband" to a job in Calcutta.
 Instead of working as a maid and sending money home to her family, she finds herself trapped in a brothel with seemingly no way of escape.